 - Faculty of Pop Health Sciences

-For the last ten years, I have worked in clinical epidemiology at Imperial College and now at UCL.
+For the last thirteen years, I have worked in clinical epidemiology at Imperial College and now at UCL.
 I supervised the 20 year follow-up of the SABRE tri-ethnic cohort study and many aspects of analysis of the baseline and follow-up data.
-I am closely involved with the planned 25 year follow-up study of this unique cohort.
+I am closely involved with the current 25 year follow-up study of this unique cohort.

 My main areas of interest centre on the epidemiology of ethnic differences in cardiovascular and metabolic disorders and the mechanisms underlying these differences.
 I am particularly interested in the effects of diabetes and insulin resistance on cardiovascular disease risk in ethnic minority groups and in identifying how and why these disorders appear to have a more harmful effect in people of South Asian or African Caribbean origin than in comparable Europeans.

 I have most recently taught epidemiology on the Cardiovascular Science BSc at Imperial College London.

 |01-OCT-2013||Clinical epidemiologist||Institute of Cardiovascular Science||University College London, United Kingdom|

 |01-AUG-2003 – 30-SEP-2013||Clinical epidemiologist||National Heart and Lung Institute||Imperial College London, United Kingdom|